quicwg/multipath/draft-ietf-quic-multipath.md

 {{QUIC-TRANSPORT}}, the standard way to deny the establishment of a path is to not send a PATH_RESPONSE in response to the peer's PATH_CHALLENGE.

+A failed path validation consumes the Path ID used for probing of this path.
-If endpoint fails to validate a path and consume an available Path Identifier, it SHOULD send a PATH_ABANDON frame to retire the associated Path Identifier.
+An endpoint MUST not use the same Path ID to probe a different path.
+Instead, it MUST send a PATH_ABANDON frame to retire the Path ID.

 ### Allocating, Consuming and Retiring Connection IDs {#consume-retire-cid}